swiftlang/sourcekit-lsp/Documentation/Configuration File.md

 `config.json` is a JSON file with the following structure.
 All keys are optional and unknown keys are ignored.

 - `swiftPM`: Dictionary with the following keys, defining options for SwiftPM workspaces
-  - `configuration: "debug"|"release"`: The configuration to build the project for during background indexing and the configuration whose build folder should be used for Swift modules if background indexing is disabled
+  - `configuration: "debug"|"release"`: The configuration to build the project for during background indexing and the configuration whose build folder should be used for Swift modules if background indexing is disabled.
+Equivalent to SwiftPM's `--configuration` option.
   - `scratchPath: string`: Build artifacts directory path.
-If nil, the build system may choose a default value
+If nil, the build system may choose a default value.
+Equivalent to SwiftPM's `--scratch-path` option.
+  - `swiftSDKsDirectory: string`: Equivalent to SwiftPM's `--swift-sdks-path` option
+  - `swiftSDK: string`: Equivalent to SwiftPM's `--swift-sdk` option
+  - `triple: string`: Equivalent to SwiftPM's `--triple` option
-  - `cCompilerFlags: string[]`: Extra arguments passed to the compiler for C files
+  - `cCompilerFlags: string[]`: Extra arguments passed to the compiler for C files.
+Equivalent to SwiftPM's `-Xcc` option.
-  - `cxxCompilerFlags: string[]`: Extra arguments passed to the compiler for C++ files
+  - `cxxCompilerFlags: string[]`: Extra arguments passed to the compiler for C++ files.
+Equivalent to SwiftPM's `-Xcxx` option.
-  - `swiftCompilerFlags: string[]`: Extra arguments passed to the compiler for Swift files
+  - `swiftCompilerFlags: string[]`: Extra arguments passed to the compiler for Swift files.
+Equivalent to SwiftPM's `-Xswiftc` option.
-  - `linkerFlags: string[]`: Extra arguments passed to the linker
+  - `linkerFlags: string[]`: Extra arguments passed to the linker.
+Equivalent to SwiftPM's `-Xlinker` option.
 - `compilationDatabase`: Dictionary with the following keys, defining options for workspaces with a compilation database
   - `searchPaths: string[]`: Additional paths to search for a compilation database, relative to a workspace root.
 - `fallbackBuildSystem`: Dictionary with the following keys, defining options for files that aren't managed by any build system